Indonesia’s building and construction sector are in the midst of a sustained boom, with both private and public spending on the rise.

 - Civil construction will grow further by 4%, to IDR 293,827 billion (USD 21 billion) in 2018.

 - Building construction (particularly in residential and industrial sectors) is projected to carry on its hike of another 1% in 2018, to IDR 157,511 billion (USD 11.3 billion).

 - Annual per capita cement consumption in Indonesia stands at around 200 kilograms.

 - Indonesia was identified as the top Asian country for construction market growth.

-Asia Construction Outlook notes that 2013 construction spending in Indonesia totaled US$247 billion.
-Under the new economic development master plan (MP3Ei) for 2011-2025, the Indonesian Government estimates almost US$181.8 billion of infrastructure investments will boost economic growth under the six new economic corridors across archipelago.
-Major infrastructure projects include:
+On top of that, under the new economic development master plan (MP3Ei) for 2011-2025, the Indonesian Government estimates an amount of IDR 2.55 trillion (USD 181.8 billion) of infrastructure investments.
+These investments will boost economic growth under the six new economic corridors across Indonesian archipelagoes.
+Major infrastructure projects are as follows:

 - Trans-Sumatra toll road

 - Trans-Sulawesi train

 - Ten new airports

 - Kali Baru Port, Bitung Port, and Cimalaya Port